Do You Feel What I Feel?

 "Do You Feel What I Feel?" is a song by British boy band JLS from their third studio album, Jukebox.
-It was released as the album's third and final single on 30 December 2011.
-The song was written by Gloria Shayne Baker, Tebey, Julian Bunetta, Noël Regney, John Ryan, and it was produced by Julian Bunetta.
+It was released as the album's third and final single on 1 January 2012.
+The song was written by Gloria Shayne Baker, Tebey, Julian Bunetta, Noël Regney, John Ryan, and it was produced by Bunetta.
 The song samples Bing Crosby's classic festive hit "Do You Hear What I Hear?".
 The song charted at number 16 on the UK Singles Chart becoming their first single to miss the top 10.

 Music video

 On 24 November 2011, the band announced on their website that the video for song will be live on 25 November.
 The preview pictures for the accompanying music video show the band in a winter setting and having a house party in the snow with Akai Osei, winner of Got To Dance, as Aston Merrygold's cousin.
 The video was uploaded to JLS's official VEVO channel on 25 November, at a total length of three minutes and fifty-two seconds.
 The video was nominated for, and then later won "Best Video" at the 2012 MOBO Awards, giving the band their fifth MOBO award in four years.
 The video features radio presenter Eddie Nestor acting the part of Aston's uncle.